Inline Skating Program FAQ

 School Staff / Class Management

-A member of your school staff MUST be present at all times during the presentation of our program.
-Most school boards require us to immediately stop instruction in the event that your assigned staff member(s) are not present.
+A school staff member must be present throughout our program.
+Most school boards require us to stop instruction if no staff member is present.

 Skates for Teachers